tissky/Spice/README.md

 ---

-Not just a tool.
-Not just a chatbot.
+Not just a tool or a chatbot.

 But a **decision brain**
 that evolves with context, outcomes, and goals over time.